- Premium features included

 The ecommerce integrations (Shopify, WooCommerce) automatically segment customers based on what they do.
 You can layer on engagement segments for VIPs or win-back campaigns.
 Your lists end up showing both actions and sources, which comes in handy for lifecycle campaigns or when you want to exclude certain groups from specific offers.

-You can run Facebook and Instagram ads right from the platform through their social media marketing integration, which I tested with mixed feelings about the results.
+You can run Facebook and Instagram ads right from the platform through their social media integrations, which I tested with mixed feelings about the results.
 Lead Ads dump sign-ups straight into your Constant Contact lists, and you can create Lookalike Audiences from your existing contacts to reach new people similar to your best customers.
 What Constant Contact offers here is decent for basic social campaigns.

 Connecting your social media accounts lets you post, share emails and events as social media posts, check basic stats with social tracking, and reply to comments without switching tabs.
 It won’t replace a dedicated ad manager, but for basic list building and getting your content out there, it does the job.